 4) Fraudulence is holding you back

-5) Product description
+5) Irrelevant product description

 Hence, it’s necessary to provide specifications about every angle and material.
 Also, do not fall in the sweet trap of giving away the same description for every product of that segment.
 It will lead to two things; one, your customer will not be able to trust you with the information that you have provided since it looks the same for everything and second, your product will never be able to sell itself.

 6) Unfriendly Navigation

 First things first, get a mobile-friendly version of your website and make sure that the menu bars and other tabs are not teeny-tiny dots which are impossible to locate.
-It will make the customer experience bad and trust us, it’s all that matters in the online sales.
+It will make the customer experience bad and trust us, it’s all that matters in online sales.

-7) Not Following Up
+7) Not Following Up regularly

 Your customer is likely to shop again if you keep updating them with the latest offers for them.
-Naturally, it shouldn’t mean that you flood their inboxes with spam mail but try to keep a balanced interaction with your customers.
+Naturally, it should not mean that you flood their inboxes with spam mail but try to keep a balanced interaction with your customers.

-8) Uneasy payments
+8) Uneasy payment modes

-9) Develop a strategy
+9) Not developing a fixed strategy

-Needless to say, developing strategy is really important for anything to work out.
-However obvious it may sound, some business gets so involved in focusing on their product that they forget to make a bullet-proof strategy and most importantly, stick to it.
+Needless to say, developing a well-read and experimented strategy is really important for anything to work out.
+However obvious it may sound, some businesses get so involved in focusing on their product that they forget to make a bullet-proof strategy and most importantly, stick to it.

 Also, sticking to your planned structure will let you have a vague but fair idea about the possibility of making any move.
 Apart from keeping an eye on all of these ‘little’ things, you must also be completely aware of your competition in the market.

-At times, your sales aren’t as good as your figured them to be not because you have lacked somewhere but because your competitive company did something really good which you never saw coming.
+At times, your sales aren’t as good as you figured them to be, not because you have lacked somewhere but because your competitive company did something really good which you never saw coming.